Menu

 Ko wai koe?
 What are your strengths/weakness?

-I am a Tribal Lead for an Insurance Company, sitting at the executive table.
-I’ve got three kids at home, and I’ve recently become a solo mum, doing it on my own.
-I never thought I would end up in insurance.
-To be honest, when I stepped into it, I thought ohh no, this is too stale, too square for me.
-I think I like something a little bit more fast-paced but here I am ten years later, having moved my way through the organisation.
+I am a Tribal Lead for an insurance company, sitting at the executive table.
+I’ve got three kids, and I’ve recently become a solo mum.
+When I stepped into insurance, I thought oh no, this is too square for me.
+But here I am 10 years later, having moved my way through the organisation.

-I did the Bachelor of Computing Systems and then I had to get my foot in the door.
-And that’s essentially where I wanted to end up, in a technical role as a software engineer or a technical engineer.
-I started off MCC in the frontline service desks.
-And then I had my eye on those roles over in the technical space.
-But it was actually Danny.
-He got me into leadership.
-He was moving to Australia and said I think you should take over my role.
-And I was like ohh, no. So, I’ve had to learn to go and acknowledge my strengths because I can see the strengths in heaps of other people.
-It was just hard to see it in myself.
+I wanted to end up as a software engineer or a technical engineer and started off in frontline service desks.
+But my colleague Danny got me into leadership; he was moving to Australia and said I should take over his role.
+I’ve had to learn to acknowledge my strengths because I can see the strengths in heaps of other people.

-You’ll see a theme of ‘why me’ come through a lot.
-That’s because I’ve been on this whole journey of going, why me?
-What’s so great about me?
-Going into leadership was like, if somebody else believes I can do it, I should just give it a go, even though I don’t know what I’m doing here.
-I believed in others more than I believed in myself.
-That was the beginning of my journey, the path of leadership, and then I think I found myself.
+Going into leadership I believed in others more than I believed in myself.
+That was the beginning of my path of leadership, and then I think I found myself.

 Aspirations